Bacon Statistics and Facts (2023)

 Bacon has always been a popular food, but it has definitely enjoyed a pretty solid upswing in popularity lately.
 We at DMR enjoy statistics and we definitely enjoy bacon, so it seemed like a pretty natural choice for our next fun non-digital stat post.

-Here are some of the more interesting bacon facts and statistics and facts that we could dig up.
+Now that we’ve established what Bacon is, were are some of the more interesting bacon facts and statistics and facts that we could dig up.

-Approx year that the concept of bacon was developed: 1500 B.C. by the Chinese (Tweet this)
+- Approx year that the concept of bacon was developed: 1500 B.C. by the Chinese (Tweet this)

-Percentage of Americans that would support bacon as the National Food: 65% (Tweet this)
+- Percentage of Americans that would support bacon as the National Food: 65% (Tweet this)

-Amount of sales of bacon in the U.S. in 2013: $4 billion (Tweet this)
+- Amount of sales of bacon in the U.S. in 2013: $4 billion (Tweet this)

-Percentage of times that bacon and eggs are eaten together: 71% (Tweet this)
+- Percentage of times that bacon and eggs are eaten together: 71% (Tweet this)

-Average times bacon is consumed per person annually: 18 (Tweet this)
+- Average times bacon is consumed per person annually: 18 (Tweet this)

-Amount of bacon the average American eats per year: 17.9 lbs (Tweet this)
+- Amount of bacon the average American eats per year: 17.9 lbs (Tweet this)

-Percentage of bacon that is cooked in a microwave: 15% (Tweet this)
+- Percentage of bacon that is cooked in a microwave: 15% (Tweet this)

-Percentage of restaurants that have bacon on the menu: 62% (Tweet this)
+- Percentage of restaurants that have bacon on the menu: 62% (Tweet this)

-Percentage of a pig’s weight that is bacon: 11% (Tweet this)
+- Percentage of a pig’s weight that is bacon: 11% (Tweet this)

-Number of Wendy’s Baconators sold in the first 8 weeks: 25 million (Tweet this)
+- Number of Wendy’s Baconators sold in the first 8 weeks: 25 million (Tweet this)